menny/menny.github.io/_posts/2015-04-09-migrating-to-robolectric-v3.md

 <br>

 # TestRunner #
 You have probably used `@RunWith(RobolectricTestRunner.class)` in your classes.
-Switch to `RobolectricGradleTestRunner`, but you'll also need to add a `@Config` annotation too, which points to your app's `BuildConfig` class:
+Switch to `RobolectricGradleTestRunner`, but also add a `@Config` annotation, and point to your app's `BuildConfig` class:
 {% gist c45781b8d980f4a60ae3 MainActivityTest.java %}
-I opted to a different approach: a custom test-runner that sets the _Robolectric_ configuration:
+This is enough, but I opted to a different approach: a custom test-runner that sets the _Robolectric_ configuration:
 {% gist c45781b8d980f4a60ae3 CustomGradleTestRunner.java %}
 This test-runner will set the app's SDK level to 21 (since _Robolectric_ does not support anything higher than that, right now), and will set the `constants` value to the app's BuildConfig class.